Correcting misinformation on social media with a large language model: Methods

-\xhdr{Helpfulness classification} The helpfulness of laypeople's responses in Community Notes is positively associated with their helpfulness scores, normally distributed from -0.3 to 0.6 with an average score of 0.17 (standard deviation: 0.17; Supplementary Fig.~\ref{supp:figure:dist_helpfulness_scores}; as of February 2023).
-We viewed laypeople's responses whose helpfulness scores are equal to or above 0.35 as having high helpfulness, as the average helpfulness score of these responses is 0.44, which is above 0.4---X's suggested threshold value to differentiate helpful responses, often displayed on the corresponding tweets on X and visible to the public (Supplementary Fig.~\ref{supp:figure:example_helpful_note}), from the others~\cite{wojcik2022birdwatch} (Supplementary Fig.~\ref{supp:figure:dist_helpfulness_scores}).
-We considered laypeople's responses whose helpfulness scores are in {[}0.05, 0.25) to be average helpfulness, as the average helpfulness score of these responses is 0.17, same as the average helpfulness score of all laypeople's responses in Community Notes (Supplementary Fig.~\ref{supp:figure:dist_helpfulness_scores}).
+\xhdr{Helpfulness classification} The helpfulness of laypeople's responses in Community Notes is positively associated with their helpfulness scores, normally distributed from -0.3 to 0.6 with an average score of 0.17 (SD: 0.17; Supp.~Fig.~\ref{supp:figure:dist_helpfulness_scores}; as of February 2023).
+We viewed laypeople's responses whose helpfulness scores are $\geq0.35$ as having high helpfulness, as the average helpfulness score of these responses is 0.44, which is above 0.4---X's suggested threshold value to differentiate helpful responses from the others~\cite{wojcik2022birdwatch} (Supp.~Fig.~\ref{supp:figure:dist_helpfulness_scores}).
+We considered laypeople's responses whose helpfulness scores are in {[}0.05, 0.25) to be average helpfulness, as the average helpfulness score of these responses is 0.17, same as the average helpfulness score of all laypeople's responses in Community Notes (Supp.~Fig.~\ref{supp:figure:dist_helpfulness_scores}).

-\xhdr{Accuracy of social media posts} We obtained the accuracy label of the tweets included in our evaluation based on their responses generated by \oursystem~and baselines along with the annotations of experts (specified later).
+\xhdr{Accuracy of social media posts} We obtained the accuracy label of the tweets included in our evaluation based on their responses generated by \oursystem~and baselines along with the experts' annotations.
 Specifically, we selected the responses that identify a tweet's (in)accuracies without mistakes.
 If a tweet has more than one such response, we further selected the response that has the highest overall quality score.
 Then, we determined a tweet's accuracy by manually reviewing the corresponding response.
-We observed that 48\% of the tweets are a combination of accurate claims and inaccurate or misleading claims, 46\% are inaccurate or misleading, 3\% are fully accurate and not misleading, and the remaining 3\% cannot be determined are not unverifiable.
-Note that we neither presuppose the fine-grained accuracy labels of the tweets nor whether the tweets are misinformation in both \oursystem's design and evaluation.
+We observed that 48\% of the tweets are a combination of accurate claims and inaccurate or misleading claims, 46\% are inaccurate or misleading, 3\% are fully accurate and not misleading, and the remaining 3\% are not unverifiable.